 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

-There are several different laws that comprise maritime law, and being able to figure out which one applies to you and how to use it to your advantage is complex.
-Only a lawyer experienced in these laws will be able to guide you through the Jones Act, the Longshore and Harbor Workers’ Compensation Act (LHWCA), the Death on the High Seas Act (DOHSA), the Outer Continental Shelf Lands Act (OCSLA), maintenance and cure, the doctrine of unseaworthiness, and any other law that might apply in your situation.
+Several laws comprise maritime law.
+Determining which one applies to you and how to use it to your advantage is complex.
+Only a lawyer experienced in these laws will be able to guide you through them:

 Determining Which Law Applies

 The first hurdle you must overcome when seeking compensation for your maritime injury is simply figuring out which of the many laws apply to you.

 It may be that more than one law applies, in which case, a lawyer can help you determine if you can file claims through both or if you have to choose which one will get you the most compensation.

 For example, if you are the loved one of a worker who died in an accident, you are entitled to benefits, but deciding which law will provide those benefits may not be straightforward.

 If your loved one qualified as a seaman, the Jones Act applies, but if he died out at sea, the DOHSA may also apply to your situation.

 If you are a seaman injured on the job, you may want to make sure you get benefits through maintenance and cure, but if you think that negligence played a role in your accident, the Jones Act may be able to provide you with greater benefits.